🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Wix's landing page has two main links: homepage logo and CTA

-Like we touched on earlier, since landing pages function as a destination for targeted campaign traffic, their messaging should tightly focus on a specific target audience’s needs (no one else’s).
+Since landing pages function as a destination for targeted campaign traffic, their messaging should tightly focus on a specific target audience's needs (no one else's).

 Which means matching headlines, copywriting, and CTAs to the ad copy that sent them there.